material-components/material-components-web/packages/mdc-data-table/README.md

 `mdc-data-table__header-row-checkbox` | Optional.
 Checkbox element rendered inside table header row element.
 Add this class name to `mdc-checkbox` element to override styles required for data-table.
 `mdc-data-table__row-checkbox` | Optional.
 Checkbox element rendered inside table row element.
 Add this class name to `mdc-checkbox` element to override styles required for data-table.
 `mdc-data-table__row--selected` | Optional.
 Modifier class added to `mdc-data-table__row` when table row is selected.
-`mdc-data-table--in-progress` | Optional.
-Modifier class added to root element (`mdc-data-table`) when table is in progress (loading) state.
-`mdc-data-table__progress-indicator` | Optional.
-Progress indicator shown blocking the table content (`tbody`) when table is in progress (loading) state.
-`mdc-data-table__scrim` | Optional.
-Backdrop that is shown on top of table content and below the linear progress indicator when table is in progress (loading) state.

 ### Sass mixins